chef/chef-web-docs/chef_master/source/data_collection.rst

 Nodes can send their run data to Chef Automate through the Chef server automatically.
 To enable this functionality, you must perform the following steps:

- * Configure a Data Collector token in Chef Automate
+ * `Configure a Data Collector token in Chef Automate </data_collection.html#step-1-configure-a-data-collector-token-in-chef-automate>`__
- * Configure your Chef server to point to Chef Automate
+ * `Configure your Chef server to point to Chef Automate <https://docs.chef.io/data_collection.html#step-2-configure-your-chef-server-to-point-to-chef-automate>`__

+Multiple Chef servers can send data to a single Chef Automate server.

 Step 1: Configure a Data Collector token in Chef Automate
 ------------------------------------------------------------

-All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a ``token.`` Every Chef Automate installation configures a default token by default, but we strongly recommend that you create your own.
+All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a ``token``.
+Every Chef Automate installation configures a token by default, but we strongly recommend that you create your own.

 To set your own token, add the following to your ``/etc/delivery/delivery.rb`` file: